What is a Wet Reckless?

 - Jail or prison time

-When your lawyer utilizes sentence bargaining, they may be able to secure lesser penalties, though you are still charged with DWI.
-For example, you could get the fines or jail time waived in lieu of agreeing to community service.
+When the representing lawyer utilizes sentence bargaining, they may be able to secure lesser penalties.
+However, you are still charged with DWI.
+For example, you could get the fines or jail time waived in place of agreeing to community service.
 Additionally, you could limit your license suspension by working out a deal to have an ignition interlock device installed instead, allowing you to continue driving.

 If you were charged with drunk driving, you don’t have to fight your charges alone.
-Even if a conviction seems inevitable, our Houston DWI attorney can work to get your penalties reduced and your record shielded as much as possible.
-With over 15 years of experience and time spent as a former chief prosecutor, Attorney Martinez is highly knowledgeable in understanding how to aggressively defend against DWI charges.
+Even if a conviction seems inevitable, our Houston DWI attorney can work to get your penalties reduced, and your record shielded as much as possible.
+With over 15 years of experience and time spent as a former chief prosecutor, Attorney Martinez is highly knowledgeable in understanding how to defend against DWI charges aggressively.